Springfield

 Takeaway Springfield works best as a focused city day, not as a filler stop between Amherst and the Berkshires.

-Takeaway Pair Springfield Museums and the Basketball Hall of Fame only when the group has enough energy for two anchor experiences.
+Takeaway Pair Springfield Museums and the Basketball Hall of Fame only when the group has enough energy for two major stops.

 Takeaway A Springfield College visit should lead the schedule before museum, sports, or dinner plans are added.